Homage (feudal)

+It is likely that the ceremony of homage, as well as the institution itself, was derived in part from the ceremony of recommendation that had been in use since the early Middle Ages.
+The bonds of homage involved rights and obligations for both vassal and lord.
+The lord promised to provide protection and assistance to his vassal, as well as to provide for his upkeep, often by conceding rights over a piece of the lord's manorial holdings.
+The vassal owed obedience and devotion, as well as counsel and aid in times of war, to the lord.
+The latter could be fulfilled by military provisions as well as presence at the lord's council.
+This bond of mutual obligation was in many ways modelled after the bond of son and father.

 There have been some conflicts about obligations of homage in history.
 For example, the Angevin monarchs of England were sovereign in England, i.e., they had no duty of homage regarding those holdings; but they were not sovereign regarding their French holdings.
 Henry II was king of England, but he was merely duke of Normandy and Aquitaine and count of Anjou and Poitou.
 The Capetian kings in Paris, though weaker militarily than many of their vassals until the reign of King Philip Augustus, claimed a right of homage.
 The usual oath was therefore modified by Henry to add the qualification "for the lands I hold overseas."
 The implication was that no "knights service" was owed for the English lands.